shriyaas07/NVIDIA-Financial-Analytics-Web-App/Readme.md

 Backend: Flask (Python)

-Libraries: Pandas, NumPy, Scikit-learn, Plotly
+Libraries: Pandas, NumPy, Scikit-learn, Plotly, SQL lite

 Deployment: Render

 # Disclaimer

 This project is created solely for educational purpose only and is not affiliated with or endorsed by NVIDIA Corporation